TeooL/web102_prework/README.md

 The following **required** functionality is completed:

-* [ ] The introduction section explains the background of the company and how many games remain unfunded.
+* [X] The introduction section explains the background of the company and how many games remain unfunded.
-* [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [X] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [X] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [X] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [ X ] Changed cursor to pointer upon hovering over show unfunded, funded, and all games buttons.
+* [X] Changed cursor to pointer upon hovering over show unfunded, funded, and all games buttons.

 ## Video Walkthrough